 Before you can even consider putting a lien on a property, you must send your pre-lien notices, which is a necessary 1st step for subcontractors to file a property lien.
 However, it’s important to decide whether filing a lien is the appropriate next step at this stage.
 The following conditions must be met:

 If all three are met, you can proceed to file a property lien and pursue payment.
-If they are not, then you may need to use other legal mechanisms to secure payment for services and materials provided.
+If they are not, then you may need to use other legal mechanisms to secure payment for services and materials provided, such as a judgment lien.

 Note that these are lien filing requirements for private commercial projects.
 If the property where you provided services is a residential homestead, there are additional requirements.
 These requirements are designed to provide an extra layer of protection for homeowners.